bltnynk/blttest.github.io/content/authors/admin/_index.md

 <!-- Hello, I'm Jan, an undergraduate studying computer science at the Czech Technical University in Prague. -->

-Hello, I'm Jan, a master's student of computer science and a research scholar at the Swiss Federal Institute of Technology in Lausanne (**EPFL**).
+Hello, I'm Jan, a master's student in computer science and a research scholar at the Swiss Federal Institute of Technology in Lausanne (**EPFL**).
 At a high level, I'm interested in **(1) how the mind and cognition of humans and other diverse systems work**, and **(2) how to build machines that can perceive, think, and learn**.
 More specifically, I'm interested in the following topics within the artificial intelligence/machine learning (AI/ML) field:
 - Reinforcement learning and data-driven control
 - Meta-learning and self-modeling